I’ve probably googled “how to increase your milk supply” hundreds of times.

 Every breastfeeding mom knows this struggle – how do I increase milk supply to keep up with my growing child?

-In January, after a week of Christmas vacation, my milk supply dropped.
-I wasn’t able to keep up with what Rion was using at day care.
+After a week of Christmas vacation my milk supply dropped.
+I wasn’t able to keep up with what my son was eating at day care.
 I thought maybe I was getting sick, but after the second week of a low output from the pump, I knew I had to make some changes to increase milk supply again.

 Milk supply can dip for any number of reasons – mine dipped when I went on vacation and lacked consistency in my feeding and pumping schedule.
 The good news is you can get your milk supply back with these four easy tips in just a few days.